bonitasoft/bonita-doc/md/customize-living-application-theme.md

 If you are upgrading from a previous Bonita version you may already have a theme.css file packaged in a custom page archive.
 The easiest way of integrating your theme as a new theme project is:
-* 1. Create a new theme
+ 1. Create a new theme
-* 2. Extract the theme.css file from your theme custom page .zip archive
+ 1. Extract the _theme.css_ file from your theme custom page .zip archive
-* 3. Replace the content of the main.scss file with the content of the extracted theme.css file
+ 1. Replace the content of the _main.scss_ file with the content of the extracted _theme.css_ file
-* 4. Retrieve all the related assets if any and copy them in the `dist` folder accordingly
+ 1. Retrieve all the related assets if any and copy them in the `dist` folder accordingly